romainsi/zabbix-VEEAM_B-R/README.md

 Work with Veeam backup & replication V7 to V9.5<br />
 Work with Zabbix 3.X<br />
-Default French translation for the Template
+French & English translation for the Template

 Explanation of how it works :<br />
 The "Result Export Xml Veeam Xml" element sends a powershell command to the host to create an xml of the result of the Get-VBRBackupSession command.<br />